 The School of Education Academic Council meets three times each year to review candidates for conferral and to make recommendations to the University President for commencement.
 Students completing all requirements at the end of the May session and summer sessions are reviewed by the Academic Council in October; those finishing at the end of the fall semester are reviewed in February; and those finishing at the end of the January intersession and spring semester are reviewed in May.
 After the Academic Council meets in October and February, students on the graduation list receive letters confirming the Council's action.

 The Johns Hopkins University confers degrees at the end of the summer, fall, and spring semesters.
 The commencement ceremonies are held in May.
-The May commencement brochure will include the names of those students who applied to graduate by the designated deadlines for the 2009-10 academic year.
+The May commencement brochure will include the names of those students who applied to graduate by the designated deadlines for the 2010-11 academic year.
 (See the application deadlines at the end of this section.)
 Students who submit graduation applications after the spring semester deadline may need to wait until the end of the following semester to have their degree conferred.

-Diplomas will be mailed to the permanent address listed in the Student Information System approximately 2-3 months after the summer and fall conferrals.
-Students who apply on time and complete their studies in the spring semester will have the choice of having their diplomas mailed to them approximately two weeks after the May commencement ceremonies, or they can attend the commencement ceremonies and pick up their diplomas at the conclusion of the ceremony.
+Students will have the choice of having their diplomas mailed to them approximately two weeks after the May commencement ceremonies, or they can attend the commencement ceremonies and pick up their diplomas at the conclusion of the ceremony.
 (Note: students in certificate programs will receive their diplomas via mail.)